-41. Under Part 13 (2017) and Schedule 4 (2018) an eligible PG student qualifies for DSA to assist with the additional expenditure that a student is obliged to incur to undertake to attend or study by DL) a designated FT or PT PG course because of a disability.
+44. Under Part 13 (2017) and Schedule 4 (2018) an eligible PG student qualifies for DSA to assist with the additional expenditure that a student is obliged to incur to undertake to attend or study by DL) a designated FT or PT PG course because of a disability.
 DSA for students undertaking a PG course with the OU are administered by the OU where the student started their course prior to 2014.
 All students who started their PG course on or after 1 September 2014 will be assessed by SFW.
 The PG DSA scheme closely follows that for UG students.

-42. PG DSA allowance is aligned with that of UG in relation to new and continuing students.
-Therefore, PG students can access a single annual allowance of up to £33,146 for NMH, specialist equipment and general support with separate uncapped travel allowance.

-43. Eligible Welsh PG students can also access loans and grants as a contribution towards costs, subject to when they commenced their course.
-For more information, please see the AY 23/24 "PGL" guidance.
+- 45. PG DSA allowance is aligned with that of UG in relation to new and continuing students.
+Therefore, PG students can access a single annual allowance of up to £32,546 for NMH, specialist equipment and general support with separate uncapped travel allowance. - 46.
+Since AY 17/18, eligible Welsh PG students can access PGL for eligible standalone Master's degrees.
+Since AY 19/20, eligible new Welsh PG students can access a combination of loan and grant as a contribution to costs towards a PG Master's course.
+For more information please see the AY 22/23 "PGL" guidance.
 This PG support will not affect the provision of PG DSA.